 Staying focused and disciplined will ultimately determine how far you make it in professional tennis.
 To simply rely on the advanced skills you are showing now is not going to be enough to consistently compete against experienced peers.
 From the moment you start training you have to keep your mind on the right path.
 Can you get up early every morning and stand through the training every day?
 Because this is a minimum requirement for going professional.

 Everyone can agree there is a lot of running involved in tennis.
 But you also need power in order to effectively return the ball to the other side of the court.
 And what about reflexes?
 These are factors that all come down to physical fitness.
 In other words, a quick jog in the morning is not going to be enough.
+You need further calisthenics, ample training time, a high-quality tennis ball machine, and other essentials that will keep you on the move.
 Keep in mind that a tennis match can go on for quite some time, so endurance will make all the difference.

 The Proper Equipment